jgiuffrida/dnd/stranger.md

     - Some miner stuff and a diagram, some picks
     - Hands and clothes are covered in black oily grime
       - Smells like funk and decay
-    - Toilyn hears ringings
+    - Toilynn hears ringings
     - I can faintly hear it
     - I'm feeling foggy, I wrote broke wuz here
-    - Toilyn goes north and finds some runes
+    - Toilynn goes north and finds some runes
   - Rune Room
     - Magic circle + runes, dyed blue
     - Not the house runes
     - Cane didn't hear the ringing, could that be related?
-      - Toilyn keeps lighting up the runes whenever she goes in there
+      - Toilynn keeps lighting up the runes whenever she goes in there
     - We keep making the runes brighter
     - This magic circle is 100% a magic circle
       - I don't think this is for good things.